 - Documentation and Code: http://www.qoscosgrid.org/trac/qcg-broker#QCG-BrokerClient

 EasyVVUQ-QCGPilotJob is a lightweight integration code that simplifies usage of EasyVVUQ with a QCG Pilot Job execution engine.
-Unlike the previous components, it’s not a standalone tool, but should only be used by applications that rely on both EasyVVUQ and QCG Pilot Job (without FabSim3).
+The tool could be used for efficient, parallel execution of demanding EasyVVUQ scenarios on HPC resources.

 MUSCLE 3 is the third incarnation of the Multiscale Coupling Library and Environment.
 Its purpose is to make creating coupled multiscale simulations easy, and to then enable efficient Uncertainty Quantification of such models using advanced semi-intrusive algorithms.
 MUSCLE 3 uses the Multiscale Modelling and Simulation Language (MMSL) to describe the structure of a multiscale model.
 MMSL can be expressed in the form of a diagram (gMMSL; not yet implemented) or as a YAML file (yMMSL; this is convenient both for people and for software).
 The MMSL lets one describe which compute elements (submodels, scale bridges, data converters, UQ components, etc.) a multiscale model consist of, how many instances of each we need, and how they are wired together.
 MUSCLE 3 is intended to scale from your laptop to the exascale, and we intend to test and apply the toolkit to progressively larger resources with each new release.

 The development of MUSCLE3 is supported by the Netherlands eScience Center and NWO under the project e-MUSC.